jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 # Process 2: Compute the fitness of all individuals.

 Another 2 hyperparameters are in the form of functions - the solution and the fitness function.
 The solution is a model that uses the individual's parameters to compute the output $y$ given input $X$.
-For simplicity, we use the polynomial regression model (with 2 parameters, it is a linear regression model).
+For simplicity, we use the polynomial regression model (with 2 parameters, it is a simple linear regression model).
 The fitness function measures the performance of an individual solution.
-The evolutionary biology analogy of the fitness function of an organism would include its survivability and reproductive success.
-We use the negative mean squared error (MSE) for the fitness function.
-The MSE is negated to reflect a higher value as more desirable.
+The evolutionary analogy of the fitness function of an organism would be, for example, its survivability and/or reproductive success.
+Because we want to model the linear function with Gaussian noise dataset, the negative mean squared error (MSE) is used as the fitness function to determine how well the solution models the dataset.
+Because the fitness function is to be maximised, MSE is negated to reflect a higher value of MSE as more desirable.

 ```python